Nawarrr/qr-attendance/README.md

 ## Future Features
+- Authentication for students to assure integrity in the Attendance Taking
 - Database Deletion
 - Better styled website
 - Starting a course and keep track for every session in that course